These by-laws govern the work of the Kansas Board of Regents.

 ARTICLE I - MEETINGS

 Section 1.
 The Board shall meet regularly from September through June.
 Prior to the submission of the Board's unified state budget request, the Board shall meet to conduct a workshop for the sole purpose of reviewing the appropriations requests that state universities and others will propose for the upcoming state budget and appropriation process.
 The place of meeting shall be determined by the Board.
 Five members shall constitute a quorum to transact business, provided that a smaller number may meet and adjourn to a definite time and place.
-The regular meeting date of the Board shall be the third Thursday of each month and the Wednesday preceding it.
+The regular meeting date of the Board shall be the third Thursday of each month and the Wednesday preceding it, except when the third Thursday and spring break coincide the Board President and CEO shall adjust the meeting dates for February, March, and April as necessary to avoid a meeting over spring break but still allow adequate time between meetings for preparation of the agenda.
 With adequate notice and with good cause, the Chair shall have the authority to change the date of or cancel any particular meeting.

 Section 2.
 Special meetings may be called by the Chair, or in the Chair's absence by the Vice Chair or upon either a written or telephone request to the President and Chief Executive Officer by five members of the Board of Regents stating the subject for consideration.
 Place of special meetings shall be in the Office of the Board of Regents, Topeka, Kansas, or at such other place as agreed upon by a quorum of the Board.